wanghaoxue0/wanghaoxue0/README.md

 Hello!
 I'm Haoxue Wang, founder of **LLMQuant**, an innovative AI community dedicated to building cutting-edge technologies for quantitative research.

 ### 🌟 **What I'm Proud Of:**
-- 🚀 Built a global community of 60,000+ followers
+- 🚀 Built a global community of 100,000+ followers
-- 💰 Achieved £2,000 profit in the first week of a product launch
 - 🌎 Lived in 4 countries (each for over a year)
 - ✈️ Traveled extensively across Europe